ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 depths <- getDepth(fish.data)
 ~~~~

-The real power of programatic access the ease with which we can combine,
+The real power of programmatic access the ease with which we can
-visualize, and statistically test a custom compilation of this data.
-To
+combine, visualize, and statistically test a custom compilation of this
-do so it is useful to organize a collection of queries into a data
+data.
+To do so it is useful to organize a collection of queries into a
-frame.
+data frame.
 Here we combine the queries we have made above and a few
 additional queries into a data frame in which each row represents a
 species and each column represents a variable.